 The Mechanical and Aerospace Engineering (MAE) Department offers an undergraduate program leading to a Bachelor of Science in Mechanical Engineering.
 The program is accredited by the Engineering Accreditation Commission (EAC) of ABET, http://www.abet.org.
-The department offers a varied program of graduate study and research leading to the Master of Engineering, Master of Science, Doctor of Engineering and Doctor of Philosophy degrees with a major in mechanical engineering or aerospace engineering.
+The Department offers varied programs of graduate study and research leading to the Master of Engineering, Master of Science, Doctor of Engineering and Doctor of Philosophy degrees in either Mechanical Engineering or Aerospace Engineering.
 For further information, please visit the Department's web site: www.eng.odu.edu/mae.

 Bachelor of Science in Mechanical Engineering

-The mechanical engineering program is among the most basic of all engineering programs, with a curriculum that embraces the major areas of power, design, and mechanics.
-Seniors may enroll in one of three option areas:
+The mechanical engineering program is among the most basic of all engineering programs, with a curriculum that embraces the major areas of power, design, and fluid or solid mechanics.
+Seniors may enroll in one of three concentration areas: